Latest Update: The Argentine Economy

 The official currency of Argentina is the Argentine Peso ($).
 However, it's common to use US dollars in tourist areas, and most hotels and restaurants used to dealing with international travellers will accept them.

-Argentina currently has a black market (known as the 'blue' market) for foreign currency, so travelling with and spending US dollars in cash is recommended.
-This is an accepted way of life, so don’t worry, you’re not doing anything illegal.
-Most establishments (cafes, bars, restaurants and tour operators) will accept US dollars in cash at a slightly better rate than when using credit cards, but the actual exchange rates will vary greatly.
+Argentina currently has a black market (known as the 'blue' market) for foreign currency, so travelling with and spending US dollars in cash is recommended for most Patagonian travel.
+This is an accepted way of life and locals are generally well versed in the blue and official exchange rates.
+Most establishments in Patagonia (cafes, bars, restaurants and tour operators) will accept US dollars in cash at a slightly better rate than when using credit cards, but the actual exchange rates will vary greatly.
 You may save anywhere from 5-50% over the official exchange rate.
 Always ask what the exchange rate is before purchasing.

-As foreign currency is not generally accepted outside of establishments catering to tourists, you will need to carry a small number of pesos for paying taxis, museums, supermarkets and so on, or use a credit or debit card.
+Foreign currency is not generally accepted or legal tender in the rest of Argentina so carry pesos for paying taxis, museums, supermarkets and so on, or use a credit or debit card.

 If given the choice when paying by card to select either USD or Argentine Pesos, choose the local currency option (AR$) as this will give you the most beneficial exchange rate.